erenirmak/Nifi-with-Connectors-Docker/README.md

 # Nifi-with-Connectors-Docker

-This Dockerfile includes Apache/Nifi:Latest and it also has commands to download connectors of the most common databases.
+This Dockerfile includes Apache/Nifi:Latest and it also has commands to download connectors of the most common databases and to move them to the ${NIFI_HOME}/lib location.
+Nifi sees connectors directly.

-BEWARE!
-This Dockerfile is configured for HTTP access without authentication through the port 8080.
+**BEWARE!
+This Dockerfile is configured for HTTP access without authentication through the port 8080.**
 For authentication and secure access through HTTPS, do not use directly and apply your configurations.

 Connectors of databases: